arslanbisharat/Lifestyle-articles/README.md

 #### Create a new article from the dropdown menu

-Type your title and text, add an image, category and a tag
+Type your title and text, add an image, category, and a tag

 ![screenshot](app/assets/images/post.png)

 #### Bookmarked articles

-Articles can be bookmarked and will be saved in `Your Bookmars`
+Articles can be bookmarked and will be saved in `Your Bookmarks

 ![screenshot](app/assets/images/follow.png)